-Diverse workplaces call for new forms of leadership.
+Diverse workplaces call for new forms of leadership and challenging traditional leadership strategies.
 Today’s employees and staff range in age, background, education, skills, and talents.
 Each of these differences contribute to competitive advantages in terms of innovative solutions and broad-based perspectives.
 Modern leaders understand how to leverage the potential that each individual brings to a team.
 Here are a few ways to transform your leadership strategies and keep your teams competitive.

 Respect Everyone on the Team

 Traditional leadership roles place the leader in a position of authority and imply that the leader is deserving of respect.
 This respect might not be earned, but it is understood that the leader must be respected and his or her commands must be followed.
 In some scenarios, this is an important feature of a team.
 However, most teams are not working within a strictly hierarchical and response-sensitive environment.
 Creative teams, engineering teams, marketing teams, and other collaborative efforts depend on each team member working to their fullest capacity and within the areas of their greatest strength.

 Team members are more likely to reach their full collaborative and creative potential when team leaders treat everyone with respect.
 Ideas should be considered and not dismissed outright.
 Problems should be solved with everyone’s participation.
 Work should be distributed equally and praise should be earned, however everyone should be honestly acknowledged for their personal efforts.